DogeMastr/GMTK2022Dice/README.md

 # ROLL OF THE d i ce !!!

-idea:
-Rouge like about dice
-Throw dice at people
-morbius strip dice
-Egypt dice

-different types of dice

-keeping dice and re rolling others

-game design jam

-you are the dice

-you are on the dice

-fight other dice

-evil dice

-other irl randomizers:
-coin
-spin the wheel
-rolling cylinder thing

-DICE RATS

-BETTING!!!!!
-bet on dice racing

-dice powers

-endless runner dice
-endless rolling!!!!

-bloxorz dice get the right number on top to use as combat number

 #### BIG IDEA WOWOWOWO!!!!!
 - [x] - you (dice) are on a grid
 - [x] - dice are also on a grid